-The Board has delegated its oversight of risk management, audit and compliance to the ARC Committee.
+The Board has delegated its oversight of risk management, audit and compliance to the Audit Risk and Compliance Committee.
 The ARC Committee operates in accordance with its charter, which clearly sets out its responsibilities for monitoring REA's risk management, including how the company identifies, assesses and controls strategic, operational and financial risks within Board approved Risk Appetite.
 This is designed to ensure the adequacy and effectiveness of REA's ongoing risk management program, including policies and guidelines relating to corporate governance, legal/regulatory and ethical compliance, business continuity management, disaster recovery, data privacy and information systems security.
-During the reporting period, the ARC Committee also held its annual Risk Day workshop, in which senior risk management reported on their relevant material business risks and the measures undertaken to mitigate these risks.